malijs/mali/API.md

 If an <code>object</code> is provided, you can set middleware and handlers for all services.
-If <code>object</code> provided but <code>0</code>th key does not match any of the services in proto, we try to match the key to one of the rpc function names in one of the services. if we can't find the matching rpc function name just tries the `0`th service name.
+If <code>object</code> provided but <code>0</code>th key does not match any of the services in proto, we try to match the key to one of the rpc function names in one of the services.
+If we can't find the matching rpc function name just tries the `0`th service name.

 **Kind**: instance method of [<code>Mali</code>](#Mali)